tmsvdb/Monsterhunters/Overcome.md

 After determining the outcome you could accept your fate and move on to the next player's turn.

 **Raise the Stakes**: If you don’t like the outcome you can raise the stakes, this means that you put something new at stake, and reroll all of your dice.

-**Use Fate points**: Another option to success is by using Fate points.
-You may tell everyone which Aspects u use and how this aspect can help you in this situation.
-If everyone agrees, you may add one extra die for every Aspect.
-You may only use every Aspect once per roll (so you can add a maximum of 5 dice to this obstacle roll, if you can explain how all 5 of your Aspect can help you out in this situation).

 ---